Searching for Scores and Recordings in MountainLynx (the WVU Libraries' catalog)

 Collected Sets of Composers' Works

 Still not finding the score you need?
-Check this list to see if we have a set of the composer's collected works.
+Check the list below to see if we have a set of the composer's collected works.

 The list links to entries in the Grove Music Online (now Oxford Music Online) database.
 The "Works" section of the composer entry provides a list of individual works and cross-references to collected sets.
 Grove Music Online is a subscription database.
 Off-campus access to Grove is available through the proxy server.